RUC-ALGO/TGB-Seq/examples/README.md

 These revisions significantly reduce the training time for memory-based methods, particularly on large datasets.
 The leaderboard results provided by TGB-Seq team are based on this optimized implementation of DyGLib.

+**Attention**: Since we store only the most recent raw message for each node, we treat it directly as part of the model parameters.
+As a result, there is no need to save or load raw messages when saving or loading the model.

 ### 2. DyGFormer

 We provide an efficient implementation of the `NeighborCooccurrenceEncoder::count_nodes_appearances` function in the DyGFormer model for bipartite datasets.
 To use this implementation, you can enable the bipartite mode by adding `is_bipartite` to your commands.
 If you prefer the original implementation, discard `is_bipartite`.